-6.2.11 The Permittee shall use the usage records in Condition 6.2.9 and the emission factor calculations in Condition 6.2.5 to calculate on a monthly basis the 12-month rolling total organic HAP emissions from all open molding operations.
+6.2.11 The Permittee shall, on a monthly basis, calculate the 12-month rolling total of organic HAP emissions from all open molding operations, using the usage records specified in Condition 6.2.9 and the emission factor calculations in Condition 6.2.5.
 The Permittee shall complete all necessary calculations within 30 days after the end of each monthly period.
 The Permittee shall notify the Division in writing if HAP emissions equal or exceed 100 tons during any consecutive 12-month period.
 This notification shall be postmarked by the fifteenth day of the following month and shall include an explanation of how the Permittee intends to attain compliance with the emission limit in Condition 3.2.1.
 The notification may include the exemption described in Condition 6.2.12.

 [40 CFR 63.5799, 63.5805(e)]